-Specifically the form asks:
+Specifically, the TA6 form asks:

-Has any part of the property (whether buildings or surrounding garden or land) ever been flooded?
+'Has any part of the property (whether buildings or surrounding garden or land) ever been flooded?

-In fact, you should give as much detail as possible
+Give as much detail as possible

-Highlighting every preventative step that has been taken since your house flooded is essential.
+The TA6 also gives you the opportunity to highlight every preventative step that has been taken since your house flooded.
 Are there now flood defences in place?
 What specific flood-proofing renovations have been made in and around your house?
 Highlight every detail of work carried out to protect your home from flooding again.

 Why did your house flood?